Shin Ramyun Black vs Original: Which Is Actually Better?

 Taste Profile

 The first thing that hits you with Original Shin Ramyun is its immediate spiciness, complemented by a hint of umami.
-The broth has a rich, beefy flavour paired with that unmistakable spiciness, which is often what people crave, especially during colder months.
-The noodles are thick and resilient, absorbing the broth while still maintaining a satisfying chewiness.
+The broth boasts a rich, beefy flavour paired with that unmistakable spiciness, which is often what people crave, especially during colder months.
+It’s a simple yet effective combination, familiar to many Koreans and comforting after a long day.
+For those who enjoy experimenting, adding a sprinkle of sesame seeds or a drizzle of sesame oil can take the flavour to another level.
+Some even incorporate gochujang (Korean chili paste) for an extra kick, transforming the ramen into a more robust dish.

 Texture and Satisfaction